 Lucy Clarke taught for 29 years in Los Angeles and El Paso and was president of the American Federation of Teachers local for El Paso ISD from 2008–14.
 Clarke has earned graduate degrees from Eastern New Mexico University and Texas Tech School of Law.

 Antonio De Loera-Brust ’17 is a public policy fellow with the Congressional Hispanic Caucus Institute in Washington, D.C.
 Previously, he was a Joseph A. O’Hare Fellow at America Magazine, where he wrote about politics, film, immigration and sports.
 His story “Burning the Roots,” which appeared in the spring 2019 issue of LMU Magazine, earned a bronze award for writing in the 2020 CASE Circle of Excellence Awards.

 Christopher J. Finlay is associate professor who teaches communication studies in the College of Communication and Fine Arts.
 He is the author of several articles and book chapters on new media and global communication.
 His article on credential sharing appeared in the spring 2019 edition of LMU Magazine.

 Michael Genovese is professor of political science in the LMU Bellarmine College of Liberal Arts and holds the Loyola Chair of Leadership Studies.
 The author of more than 50 books, he also is president of the LMU Global Policy Institute and a frequent commentator on CNN.
 A frequent contributor to LMU Magazine, his article on the Electoral College appeared in the winter 2020 issue.

 The Heads of State is a design studio in Philadelphia.
 Contributing frequently to LMU Magazine, the firm’s artists have worked with Fast Company, The New York Times Magazine, Pennsylvania Academy of the Fine Arts, Wired and others.
 An illustration by The Heads of State accompanied our story about the Electoral College in the winter 2020 issue.
 The firm’s work has appeared frequently in LMU Magazine.

 James Martin, S.J., is a Jesuit priest, editor of America magazine, and consultor to the Vatican’s Dicastery for Communication.
 He is author of many books, including “The Jesuit Guide to (Almost) Everything.”
 His most recent book is “Building a Bridge,” about LGBT Catholics.
 Martin’s article about his favorites saints, “The Saintly Order,” appeared in the winter 2020 issue of LMU Magazine.

 Adam McCauley is a San Francisco-based artist whose clients include Smithsonian, The New York Times, Harper Collins, the Victoria & Albert Museum and SF MOMA.
 His illustration accompanies a story about the 2020 U.S. Census in the spring 2019 issue of LMU Magazine.

 Kevin McCollister is a Los Angeles photographer.
 His blog “East of West L.A.,” was called “One of LA’s 30 Essential Blogs” by L.A.
 Observed.
 A collection of his photos appears in his book, “East of West LA.”
 Follow him @east_of_west_la.

 Bryan Meltz is a documentary and portrait photographer whose clients have included The New York Times, The Wall Street Journal, Rolling Stone, Outside Magazine and other publications.
 She is based in San Francisco.
 Her photography accompanied a feature story titled “Equal Play” that appeared in the spring 2019 issue of LMU Magazine.

 Nicolas G. Rosenthal teaches history in the LMU Bellarmine College of Liberal Arts.
 He is the author of “Reimagining Indian Country.”
 His “This is Indian Country” appeared in LMU Magazine (Summer 2016).

 Joseph Ross ’80 is the author of four books of poetry, including “Raising King,” (forthcoming in 2020).
 His poetry has appeared in the Los Angeles Times, The Southern Quarterly, Xavier Review and elsewhere.
 He teaches English at Gonzaga High School in Washington, D.C.
 His poem titled “For Gilberto Ramos” appeared in the winter 2020 issue of LMU Magazine.

 Mark Evan Schwartz is associate professor of screenwriting in the LMU School of Film and Television.
 An award-winning screenwriter, he has credits on more than a dozen feature films and television shows and movies.
 His feature story about his family’s immigration to the United States from eastern Europe, titled “American Customs,” appeared in the winter 2020 issue of LMU Magazine.

-Scott Timberg, who passed away in December 2019, was a frequent contributor to LMU Magazine, is the author of “Culture Crash: The Killing of the Creative Class.”
+Scott Timberg, who passed away in December 2019, was a frequent contributor to LMU Magazine.
+He is the author of “Culture Crash: The Killing of the Creative Class.”
 His work appeared in The New York Times, The Los Angeles Times, The Guardian, Los Angeles Magazine and elsewhere.
 His feature story titled “The Angry Age” appeared in in the winter 2020 issue of LMU Magazine.
 A story about the tree canopy in Los Angeles, titled “Trees, Please,” also appeared in the same issue.

 Milton Un is design director for Carmichael Lynch in Minneapolis.
 His work spans design, art direction and illustration, and he has worked on projects with Nike, Appl, Adidas, ESPN, Red Bull and others.
 Follow him @miltonun.

 Michael Waraska is a Chicago-based artist and illustrator whose work has appeared in The New York Times, TIME, The Los Angeles Times and elsewhere.
 His illustration accompanies a feature story titled “Who Are We?” that appeared in the spring 2019 issue of LMU Magazine.

 Nicole Xu is an illustrator in Brooklyn, New York.
 Born in Shanghai, her work has appeared in Ad Age, Buzzfeed, The Economist, The Globe and Mail, The New York Times, VICE and other publications.
 Follow her @rami_noooodles.